aleen42/PersonalWiki/Programming/JavaScript/high_performance/responsive_interfaces/responsive_interfaces.md

 In either case, creating a timer creates a pause in the UI thread as it switches from one task to the next.
 Consequently, timer code resets all of the relevant browser limits, including the long-running script timer.
 Further, the call stack is reset to zero inside of the timer code.
 These characteristics make timers the ideal cross-browser solution for long-running JavaScript code.

 > The `setInterval()` function is almost the same as `setTimeout()`, except that the former repeatedly adds JavaScript tasks into the UI queue.
 The main difference is that it will not add a JavaScript task into the UI queue if a task created by the same `setInterval()` call is already present in the UI queue.

+#### 2.2 Timer Precision

+JavaScript timers delays are often imprecise, which means that they are unreliable for measuring actual time passed.